By Spin Numbers · Jun 2026

 When the game is disconnected from the learning content

+Adding a game element to a lesson, such as awarding points for correct responses or adding background music during work time, changes the atmosphere without necessarily changing what students learn.
 Students enjoy the novelty.
 Engagement appears to increase in the short term.
 But if the game mechanics do not require students to engage with the content itself, the learning outcomes are similar to or weaker than direct instruction.

-Games work best as practice and reinforcement tools, not as introduction tools.
+Games work best as practice and reinforcement tools, not as first-exposure tools.
 Students who encounter new content for the first time through a game often focus on game mechanics rather than content.
 They learn how to play the game without necessarily learning what the game is about.

 The effective sequence is instruction first, game-based practice second.
 Using a game to introduce material that students have not yet encountered inverts this sequence and typically produces weaker outcomes.
+This is one of the most common errors in game-based lesson design and one of the easiest to correct.

 When competition creates anxiety rather than motivation

 Competitive games work well for students who are confident in the subject matter.
-For students who are less secure, competition creates performance anxiety that reduces engagement rather than increasing it.
+For students who are less secure, competition makes their relative performance visible to the entire class, which creates performance anxiety that reduces engagement rather than increasing it.

 When novelty wears off

-The motivational effect of games in classrooms is partly driven by novelty.
+The motivational effect of using games in the classroom is partly driven by novelty.
 A game that is new and surprising produces stronger engagement than the same game used repeatedly across many lessons.
+Teachers who rely heavily on the same game formats often find that engagement returns to baseline levels after the initial novelty period.

 Making Random Selection Part of Game-Based Activities